The last armed conflict in Latin America is finally ending

 Salud Hernandez

 , who has been a correspondent in Colombia for the daily newspaper El Mundo since 1999, has reasons to have ill faith in the FARC.
-Hernandez has covered this war extensively and was kidnapped herself this year by the ELN in May.
+Hernandez has covered this war extensively and was kidnapped herself this year by the ELN,in May.

 "Even speaking with the guerrilla fighters, they can't hide that what they have done for the last 52 years is massacre, kidnappings and extortion," she said in an interview with CNN Español's Fernando Ramos while covering the final FARC conference last week.